c4deszes/bike-line-protocol/docs/python/discovery.rst

 Discovery
 =========

 Discovers peripherals on a network.
+The tool will act as a master on the bus and probes all diagnostic addresses by requesting their operational status.
+When peripherals do respond the tool optionally retrieves the software version, serial number and power status of the devices.

 Command
 -------

 .. code-block:: bash

-    line-discovery --port COM3 --baudrate 9600 --no-info
+    line-discovery --port <port> [--baudrate <baud>] [--no-info]

 Options
 -------

+**--port**: Serial port to use

+**--baudrate**: Serial communication speed, defaults to 19200

 **--no-info**: Disables retrival of information such as software version and serial number